roar-net/problem-statements/problems/salt-spreading/README.md

 route of the vehicle $z \in Z$.
 Each vehicle $z$ has a single dwelling location
 $h_z$ from $H$ from which it departs and returns.

-The task is finding a set of routes of minimal total length such that:
+The task is finding a set of routes such that:

 - edges in $E_R$ and arcs in $A_R$ are salted by at least one vehicle's route;
 - the difference between the departure and the arrival time of each route is not greater than a given time limit $T$;
 - at any point in the route the residual capacity of the vehicle is non-negative;
--
+- there are no U-turns at nodes where they are not allowed;

+and such that it minimizes the total length.

 ## Instance data file